cnbbooks/lfe-casting-spels/book/part7/2-closures.md

 3
 ```

-Hey -- looks at that!
-We've got something pretty cool happening: the internal workings and representation of the state is hidden away.
+Hey, look at that!
+We've got something pretty cool happening: the internal workings and representation of the state are hidden away.
 When we want to change things, we just need to send the right message and then rebind our ``sh`` variable to the updated ``state-holder``.
 The down side is that we're seeing the closure data (the output of ``#Fun<lfe_eval.12.101079464>``).
 But maybe there's a way around that?

 There is :-) But we're going to have to go a little further down the rabbit hole ...